Baltemor369/LibraSync/README.md

 - save profil settings in a file to keep it between each session.

-- save data on the Google drive of the user.
+- save data on the Google drive of the user, or another cloud.

 - Export your library in .csv.

 - set login at the beginning to secure a little the access.

-## **Issue to fix**
+## **Need help**

-- need credentials.json to login to user Google drive account, but need to keep it secret and secure
+- credentials.json is necessary to login the user Google drive account, but have to keep it secret and secure (=> server ?)

 ## Contribution